 In 2016, a lot of changes were made to travel to Cuba.
 President Obama's historic trip to Cuba opened the doors to many Americans who never realized they could ever travel to that small Caribbean Island of 11 million people.
-We want to talk about the top 10 travel myths about Cuba - so you are well informed when you travel to this amazing country!
-(Maybe with us?)
+This Cuba travel guide will talk about (and debunk!) the top 10 travel myths about Cuba.

 Myth 1: Entering Cuba is a bureaucratic nightmare

 Truth: It depends on your passport and your reason for travel.
-Most likely you'll breeze through three forms and a photo.
+While there are travel requirements to Cuba, most likely you'll breeze through three forms and a photo.
 However, international travelers who hold a "USA" passport must declare one of 12 legal reasons to travel:

 1. Family visits; 2.
 Official business of the U.S. government, foreign governments, and certain intergovernmental organizations; 3.
 Journalistic activity; 4.
 Professional research and professional meetings; 5.
 Educational activities (people to people); 6.
 Religious activities; 7.
 Public performances, clinics, workshops, athletic and other competitions, and exhibitions; 8.
 Support for the Cuban people; 9.
 Humanitarian projects; 10.
 Activities of private foundations or research or educational institutes; 11.
 Exportation, importation, or transmission of information or information materials; 12.
 Certain export transactions that may be considered for authorization under existing regulations and guidelines.